Thinkmill/keystatic/design-system/pkg/src/password-field/docs/index.md

 ### Disabled

-A search field can be disabled by setting the `isDisabled` prop.
+A password field can be disabled by setting the `isDisabled` prop.
 This can be used to maintain layout continuity and communicate that a field may become available later.